-- If unplanned or prolonged periods of non-agitation occur then the total amount of nonagitation should be estimated, taking the whole supply chain into consideration.
-For example: - if an interruption of agitation is slightly over eight hours but the total duration of all interruptions is only 16 hours then this is unlikely to affect the platelets, but no further interruptions should be allowed; - however, if the total is in excess of 24 hours then the effect on platelet quality is likely to become more significant, especially between days five and seven of storage. - If the temperature fell below 20 °C (but remained above 18 °C) for less than 12 hours, the platelets may be suitable for transfusion, particularly for therapeutic (rather than prophylactic) use. - If the temperature exceeded 24 °C but remained belo w 30 °C then platelet function is likely to be acceptable but the risk of bacterial growth must be considered.
+- if one interruption of agitation is between 8 and 11 hours long and the total duration of all interruptions will be less than 24 hours then this is unlikely to affect the platelets - however, if the total is in excess of 24 hours then the effect on platelet quality is likely to become more significant, although a total of under 30 hours may be tolerable but would require a clinical risk assessment of the specific circumstances. - If the temperature fell below 20 °C (but remained above 18 °C) for less than 12 hours, the platelets may be suitable for transfusion, particularly for therapeutic (rather than prophylactic) use. - If the temperature exceeded 24 °C but remained below 30 °C then platelet function is likely to be acceptable but the risk of bacterial growth must be considered.